Life in its essence is change. I find comfort in the knowledge that nothing ever stays the same.

 Personally, the catalyst to training as a coach was my experience of several life events which led me towards deeper personal change.
 Redundancy, bereavement and then a problem with my back in a fairly condensed period of time.
 I let go of the career goal and the 40K by the time I’m 40 concept and spent time living day by day, allowing myself to be and exploring different things and re-evaluating my values.
 Whilst ‘sitting in’ so much uncertainty, I realised how important our capacity to adjust and embrace change is.
 In this space I started to acknowledge who I am and what I want in my life (it’s an on-going project).
 I trained as a Transformational Life Coach and found a vocation.
 What I’m passionate about, who I am and how I work are connected.

 I love being in nature and living in a quiet village with my cats suits me.
 I am creative and my main passion is creating spaces for living in peacefully.
 I am constantly exploring the balance between being and doing, accepting and pushing myself.
-I dance, climb and practice Qi Gong and love writing.
+I dance, practice Qi Gong and love writing.
 I’m currently learning Aikido and playing with Metal Sculpture.
 All these activities teach me about different ways of showing up and engaging in the world.
-As a coach and a person I’m deeply reflective, insightful, intuitive, warm, non-judgemental, supportive, calm, open, direct and challenging.
+As a coach and a person I’m deeply reflective, insightful, warm, calm, direct and challenging.
 I value integrity, authenticity, kindness and connectedness.
 I’m beginning to feel that learning how to live life and appreciate it is our purpose.

-I have learnt through my own explorations of change in coaching, therapy and acknowledging childhood wounds, patterns and beliefs to be less defensive, less reactive, to know and express what I feel, be less self-critical, manage criticism better, listen more, apologise when I need to, accept that I’m not always right and be less controlling.
+I have learnt through my own explorations of change in coaching, therapy and acknowledging childhood wounds, patterns and beliefs, to be less defensive, less reactive, to know and express what I feel, be less self-critical, manage criticism better, listen more, apologise when I need to, accept that I’m not always right and be less controlling.
 I am beginning to learn how to live being myself; a little bit freer every year.
 And that requires courage.

-My purpose now is to help people see things differently.
+My purpose is to help people see things differently.
+To feel lighter.
 We cannot love life without loving ourselves and living is fundamentally about love.
 Thinking gets in the way.